QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

   type: LoadBalancer
 ```

-As no qingcloud-load-balancer-eip-ids or qingcloud-load-balancer-vxnet-id specified for helloworld-internal service, a loadbalancer with vxnet type will be created and assigned to the vxnet where Kubernetes cluster resides in.
+Please specify _qingcloud-load-balancer-eip-ids_ when you are using public load balancer, or specify _qingcloud-load-balancer-vxnet-id_ when using private load balancer.
+If neither _qingcloud-load-balancer-eip-ids_ nor _qingcloud-load-balancer-vxnet-id_ is specified, for instance, in the helloworld-internal service example above, a private loadbalancer will be created into to the vxnet where Kubernetes cluster is using, i.e., the cluster vxnet.

 Check the service status through kubectl command below.